 As a part of this elite program, you separate yourself from other firestop inspectors through the process of on-going training, regular third party audits, and the backing of Intertek.
 This adds value to the inspections you perform, makes you a trusted ally to AHJs, and allows you to maintain compliance with emerging regional requirements.

 Partnering with the International Firestop Council (IFC)

-Intertek has partnered with the International Firestop Council (IFC) to develop the firestop program.
-The program, built on the foundation of IFC’s firestop training program, takes a comprehensive look at the knowledge necessary for firestop inspectors.
-Upon successful completion of the training program, an inspector is then eligible to take additional steps and become certified through Intertek.
+Intertek has partnered with the International Firestop Council (IFC) to develop the firestop inspection program.
+The IQP program, built on the foundation of IFC’s firestop training program, takes a comprehensive look at the knowledge necessary for firestop inspectors.
+Upon successful completion of the IFC training program, an inspector is then eligible to take additional steps and become certified through Intertek.

 Becoming a Qualified Firestop Inspector

 To become a qualified firestop inspector through the IQP Program, participants must first complete the required training that the IFC has created.
 In addition to the on-line training, participants must also attend a one-day, in-person firestop inspection course.
 The in-person training courses are offered a minimum of four times a year and the most up-to-date training schedule can be found on the IFC website home page.